Thanksgiving Salad

 Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese on a table with other salads.

-To make this salad vegan, skip the honey in the dressing and the cheese, and you have a vegan salad!
+To make this salad vegan, skip the honey and cheese in the dressing!
 You could use agave in place of the honey if you want a touch of sweetness.

 More Holiday Salad Recipes